balionis-arvydas/balionis-java/balionis-card/README.md

 ### Requirements:
 1. Can withdraw money if a valid pin is supplied.
 The balance on the card needs to adjust accordingly.
-2. Can be topped up any time by an arbitrary amount.
+2. Can be topped up any time by an arbitrary amount by anyone (no valid pin required).
 3. The cash card, being virtual, can be used in many places at the same time.

 ### Principles: